SonaaRajagopal/Dog-Classifier/README.md

 The registration system tags the images based upon the biographical information.
 Some people are planning on registering pets that aren’t actual dogs.
 I need to use a Python classifier to make sure the participants are dogs.

+This code also does a comparioson between:

+1. AlexNet

+2. ResNet

+3. VGG

+model architectures to identify which architecture best works for image classification of this datasaet